By: Ciopages Staff Writer

 Change management is a proven methodology used to help organizations successfully implement a substantial transformation or set of changes.
 (To level set, here is the Change Management Definition and an overview of Change Management by CIOPages.com.)

 Harvard Business Review states that the goal of change management is to “cope with a new, more challenging market by changing the way business is conducted.”
 Of course, successful implementation of the intended changes and meeting all intended objectives is what’s critical.
-Change management may be used to alter anything from organizational structure or business environment to technology or job roles.
+Change management may be used to alter anything from the organizational structure or business environment to technology or job roles.

 One of the most popular and successful change management models, Lewin’s Change Management Model act by Kurt Lewin, a social scientist, and physicist in the 1940s.
-Lewin was interested in what factors or forces are influencing a situation at any given time — particularly, social situations.
+Lewin was interested in what factors or forces are influencing a situation at any given time — notably, social situations.
 He aimed to determine the effects either hindered movement toward a goal or drove the move toward a given unfreezing.
 He is mostly considered the founder of change management.

 Lewin defined any change in a human system as “changing as three steps” or CATS.
 The three steps are 1.
 Unfreeze 2.
 Change, and 3.
 Refreeze:

-Unfreeze is a preparatory phase that helps those who will be affected by the change to break down the current status quo and accept that change is imminent.
+Unfreeze is a preparatory phase that helps those who will be affected by the transition to break down the current status quo and accept that change is imminent.
 Key here is noting the reasons why the current state is flawed and cannot continue.

 Finally, a refreezing phase must take place to “set in stone” the changes that were initiated in the “Change” phase.
 Strategies are developed to help anchor these changes so that they do not disappear or lapse into old ways.
 Successes are celebrated, and communication and support continue.